capmeth/acid/docsite/docs/integration/renderers.md

 It is called every time a code block with the associated lang marker needs to be rendered.
 The `params` parameter will contain the following:

-- `source: string`: raw content from the code block
+- `source` *string*: raw content from the code block
-- `build: function`: generates a module (rollup bundle)
+- `imports` *string*: import statements to be added to the code
-- `modulize: function`: "modulizes" a script via a data url
+- `modulize` *function*: "modulizes" a script via a data url (async)
-- `el: HTMLElement`: host or mount element for the component
+- `el` *HTMLElement*: host or mount element for the component
+- `partition` *function*: can separate template from code in the block

 The render function should generally do the following:

 1. Modify `source` to construct the proper component export for the framework supported.
+2. Insert `imports` where appropriate place to make imported names accessible to the code.
-2. Pass the updated source to `build` or `modulize` to generate the code module.
+3. Pass the updated source to `modulize` to generate a code module.
-3. Extract the component from #2 and mount it to `el`.
+4. Extract the component from the module and mount it to `el`.

 Here's a pseudocode-ish example of a render function.